Quickstart

 Next Steps

-You’ve learned how to install Recap, connect it to a PostgreSQL database, read schemas, and start Recap’s gateway server.
+You’ve learned how to install Recap, list and read schemas, and use Recap server’s gateway and registry endpoints.

 Next, you should look at Recap’s integrations page to learn how to use Recap with other systems.
-If you’re planning on running Recap’s gateway, check out its configuration options in the gateway documentation.
-Finally, see Recap’s API documentation to learn how to use Recap’s Python API.
+If you’re planning on running Recap’s server, check out the gateway and registry documentation.
+Finally, see Recap’s Python documentation to learn how to use Recap’s Python API.